peerigon/alamid-schema/README.md

 ### Schema Definition

-You can defined your Schema with concrete values...
+You can define your schema with concrete values...

 ```javascript
 var PandaSchema = new Schema({